JoshTheDerf/LDRParser/README.md

         {
           // The id of the part in the parts object.
           "partId": "4-4edge.dat"
           "color": "16", // Raw color from the LDR file.
-I may add conversion for this in the future.
-          "matrix": [ // Transformation martix for this sub-part.
+          // Transformation martix for this sub-part.
+          "matrix": [
             "4",
             "0",
             "0",